2025 OSHA Construction Safety Manual: New PPE Requirements

 Q4.
 What are the employer compliance requirements for the new PPE standards?

 It’s crucial for employers to thoroughly check their workspaces for dangers.
-They need to pick the right protective gear based on these assessment making sure each worker’s gear fits right.
+They need to pick the right protective gear based on this assessment making sure each worker’s gear fits right.
 Keeping records of these checks and gear training is a must.
 Finally, workers need detailed training on how to use their gear, keep it in good condition, and know its limits.

 Q5.
 What challenges do construction companies face in implementing the new PPE standards?